ChuuniMage/krzysztophor/importsSection.md

 Some problems that needed to be cleared up included:
 - Importing the node File System library (`fs`) library for a single function in the main index file
 - Redundant imports of the same `applyRoleByIdToUser` and `RemoveRoleByIdFromUser` functions
-- Not enough functions are extracted from the body of the index file
+- Not enough functions are extracted from the body of the index file into seperate libraries

 The 1.0 Release imports section looks like this: